 Ethical Leadership Syllabus by Jonathan H. Marks is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.

-In the wake of the release of the Freeh Report, there is no more important issue facing the Penn State community than the question of ethical leadership.
-This course, which provides an introduction to theories of ethics and leadership, will enable us to reflect more deeply and critically upon the current situation at Penn State, and help us develop an understanding of ethical leadership more broadly—in business, politics, and the professions.
-This course draws on material from the Freeh Report and the Gerald Sandusky trial.
-It also explores concepts of ethical literacy, moral blindness, wrongful obedience, bystander responsibility, institutional ethics, loyalty and dissent, moral exemplars and integrity.
-This is an interdisciplinary course that seeks insights from literature, film, biography, history, and new social science research (in particular, from the emerging field of “behavioral ethics”)—as well as philosophical texts.
+In the wake of the Sandusky crisis, there is no more important issue facing the Penn State community than the question of ethical leadership.
+This course provides an introduction to theories of ethics and leadership.
+It is designed to help students not only to reflect more deeply on recent events at Penn State, but also to develop an understanding of ethical leadership more broadly—in business, government, and the professions.
+The course explores concepts of ethical literacy, moral blindness, wrongful obedience, bystander responsibility, institutional ethics, loyalty and dissent, moral exemplars and integrity.
+The readings draw insights from social and political history, biography, literature, and social science research (in particular, from the emerging field of “behavioral ethics”)—as well as philosophical texts.

 Structure of the Course